Frequently Asked Questions About Skylark

-No. From one to an unlimited number of units, Skylark has been designed to run at massive scale, and support users with flexible scaling needs.
+No. From one to an unlimited number of units, Skylark has been designed to run at a massive scale, and support users with flexible scaling needs.

 Where is the Skylark service available?

-The Skylark service is currently available in the contiguous U.S., Europe and Japan, with active network expansions in progress for wider Europe coverage, Asia and Australia.
+The Skylark service is currently available in the contiguous U.S., Europe, and Japan, with active network expansions in progress for wider Europe coverage, Asia and Australia.

 If an area is not covered by the Skylark network today how do I request coverage or receive notification of when an area of interest is covered?